Quantum State Tomography for Matrix Product Density Operators: Stable Embeddings of Matrix Product Operators

-We now study practical measurements consisting of an ensemble of Haar random rank-one POVMs as described in \Cref{sec:POVM measurements}.
-Let $ , i = 1,\ldots, Q$ be $Q$ randomly generated Haar-distributed unitary matrices.
+We now study practical measurements consisting of an ensemble of Haar random projective measurements as described in \Cref{sec:POVM measurements}.
+Let $ , \ i = 1,\ldots, Q$ be $Q$ randomly generated Haar-distributed unitary matrices.
 According to \Cref{sec:POVM measurements}, each unitary matrix induces a linear operator $\calA_i:\C^{d^n\times d^n} \rightarrow \R^{K}$ that generates population measurements for a quantum state $\vrho$ as

 where in practice we will use $K = d^n$, but for generality we can choose any $K \le d^n$.
-We note that for each $i$, even though $ $ is unitary and $\sum_{k=1}^{d^n} \vphi_{i,k} \vphi_{i,k}^H = \mId$, $\calA_i$ is not an identity mapping in $\C^{d^n\times d^n}$ even with $K = d^n$; this is because $\calA_i$ collects at most $d^n$ measurements of an object $\vrho$ that contains $d^{2n}$ entries.
+We note that for each $i$, even though $ $ is unitary and $\sum_{k=1}^{d^n} \vphi_{i,k} \vphi_{i,k}^\dagger = \mId$, $\calA_i$ is not an identity mapping in $\C^{d^n\times d^n}$ even with $K = d^n$; this is because $\calA_i$ collects at most $d^n$ measurements of an object $\vrho$ that contains $d^{2n}$ entries.
 We now stack all the population measurements together as

 where $ \calA^Q:\C^{d^n\times d^n} \rightarrow \R^{KQ}$ denotes the linear operator corresponding to the $Q$ POVMs.